pmetzger/simh-docs/docs/ka10_doc.md

 ###  `DCT` Type 136 Data Control (Device 200/204)

-This device acted as a data multiplexer for the DECtape/magtape and disk.
+This device acted as a data multiplexer for the DECtapes/magtapes and disks.
 Individual devices could be assigned channels on this device.
 Devices which use the `DCT` include a `DCT` option with takes two octal digits, the first is the `DCT` device 0 or 1, the second is the channel 1 to 7.